-DUAL ENROLLMENT.
-Dual enrollment promises to be a strength at WCC.
+Example WCC Distance Education Responses Reflected in Action Plans promises to be a strength at WCC.
 Students who are dually enrolled during high school are more likely to earn high school degrees, enroll in college, enroll in college, enroll full time, and persist in college than were students without these experiences.
 Research shows that the single most important factor in determining college success is the academic challenge of the high school courses students take.
 Bringing college-level rigor to the high school years enhances both high school and college success.
 In fact, a student who earns at least 12 college credits prior to high school graduation has the highest likelihood of graduating from a post-secondary institution within four years.
-For Hispanic Serving Institutions like Woodland Community College, dual enrollment is a significant student success initiative, as Excelencia in

-Education has recognized these programs to be some of the most promising for Latino students.
+For Hispanic Serving Institutions like Woodland Community College, dual enrollment is a significant student success initiative, as Excelencia in Education has recognized these programs to be some of the most promising for Latino students.